kitl000/dissertation-extinction-rebellion/README.md

 \
 Third party software required:
-- Sengrid Account for mailer service
+- Sendgrid Account for mailer service
 - Heroku Account for production environment

+\
 To create an admin account:
 - Go to https://extinction-rebellion-project.herokuapp.com/users/sign_up.
 - Go to terminal and type the following sequnce: